huksley/interactive-rest/README.md

 ## Abstract

-Traditionally APIs return response fast, but sometimes processing can take long time, and would be nice to have visual feedback on what is happenning at the server-side.
+Usually APIs return response fast, but sometimes processing can take long time, and would be nice to have visual feedback on what is happenning at the server-side.

 ## Experiment